phumzani101/news-redux-node/README.md

-This a React/Redux/Node/Express/Mongodb/ project just learning how use the stack.
+React/Redux/Node/Express/Mongodb/ project to learn how use the stack.

 ## To Run The Server